Thiolactone

 Thiolactones are a class of heterocyclic compounds in organic chemistry.
 They are analogs of the more common lactones in which an oxygen atom is replaced with a sulfur atom.
 The sulfur atom is within the ring system and adjacent to a carbonyl group.

 Chemistry

 Thiolactones can be prepared by dehydration of thiol-containing carboxylic acids.
 Thiolactones can be hydrolyzed back to the thiol acids under basic conditions. β-Thiolactones can be opened by reaction at the 4-position via SN2 nucleophilic reactions.

 Occurrence

+Thiolactones are intermediates in the activation of some drugs.

-The most common thiolactone, homocysteine thiolactone is produced biochemically from homocysteine and it may play a role in protein damage.
-The thiolactone functional group is also present in some pharmaceutical drugs such as citiolone and erdosteine.
-Thiolactone rings can also be found in peptides synthesized by bacteria such as Staphylococcus aureus in order to regulate their quorum-sensing system.
+In nature, the most common thiolactone is homocysteine thiolactone.
+It is produced from homocysteine.
+It may play a role in protein damage.
+The drugs citiolone and erdosteine are modified versions of homocysteine thiolactone.

+Thiolactones have been found in peptides synthesized by bacteria such as Staphylococcus aureus in order to regulate their quorum-sensing system.